 With support from our counselors, the people we work with are able to live in a place of their own choosing—whether it is a Langley residence, their own home or their family’s home.
 They take great pride in being able to maintain a clean home, cook meals, do laundry, grocery shop and do all the other chores of daily life that many of us perform without much thought.

 They want to feel included.
-In the evenings or on the weekend, they look forward to seeing their friends or meeting new people when our counselors take them to basketball, bowling, book club, church and other activities available in their community.
+In the evenings or on the weekend, they look forward to seeing their friends or meeting new people when our Direct Support Professionals (DSPs) accompany them to basketball, bowling, book club, church and other activities available in their community.

 “I’m able to go places and meet different people, play sports, and enjoy Special Olympics basketball and bowling…”